-The Management major gives the student strategic training in business, an appreciation of and ability to use the modern tools of management, an exposure to a broad range of business subjects and opportunities, and a wide range of career options, such as business enterprises, not for profit organizations or government service, as well as graduate and/or professional school.
+The Management major gives the student strategic training in business, an appreciation of and ability to use the modern tools of management, an exposure to a broad range of business subjects and opportunities, and a wide range of career options, such as business enterprises, not-for-profit organizations, or government service, as well as graduate and/ or professional school.

-The Management Department integrates and builds upon the CORE Curriculum courses/skills, including oral and written communication competencies, information technology, and critical thinking to enhance the learning of business.
+The Management Department integrates and builds upon the Core Curriculum courses/skills, including oral and written communication competencies, information technology, and critical thinking to enhance the learning of business.
 A variety of elective courses are available to meet the desires and interests of the students.
 These courses, and the availability of internships, contribute significant depth to the student's education.

-(00 0-1-0)
+(38 CREDITS)

 ECON 112 Principles of Economics: Micro

 ECON 221 Quantitative Methods for Business and Economics

-MSB 100 Introduction to Business
+MSB 100 Introduction to Business (1 credit)

-MSB 110 Introduction to Financial Accounting
+MSB 110 Introduction to Financial Reporting

-MSB 120 Introduction to Management Accounting and Planning
+MSB 120 Introduction to Management Control and Planning

 MSB 200 Principles of Management

 MSB 210 Principles of Marketing

-MSB 250 Business Communication and Mentoring
+MSB 220 Financial Management

-MSB 287 Business Ethics
+- MSB 250 Business Communication and Mentoring

-MSB 305 Organizational Behavior
+- MSB 287 Business Ethics

-MSB 320 Financial Management
+- MSB 305 Organizational Behavior

-MSB 330 Business Law I
+- MSB 400 Professional Seminar (1 credit)

-MSB 400 Professional Seminar
+- MSB 480 Strategic Management

-MSB 480 Strategic Management
+- (19 CREDITS)

-MSB 400 Professional Seminar
+- BUS 330 Business Entrepreneurship

-Business Entrepreneurship BUS 330
+- BUS 345 Business Law II

-BUS 345 Business Law II
+- BUS 363 Production/Operations Management

-BUS 363 Production/Operations Management
+- HRM 210 Introduction to Human Resources Management

-CARP 412 Career Planning II (1 credit)
+- CARP 412 Career Planning II (1 credit)